 How could obesity affect my baby?

-Obesity during pregnancy can cause various health problems for a baby, including:
+Having a high BMI during pregnancy has been linked to an increased risk of various health problems for a baby, including:

 How much weight should I gain during pregnancy?

-Your pre-pregnancy weight and BMI, as well as your health and your baby's health, all play roles in determining how much weight you need to gain during pregnancy.
-Work with your health care provider to determine what's best in your case and to manage your weight throughout pregnancy.
+It's important to consider your pre-pregnancy weight and BMI when determining how much weight you need to gain during pregnancy.
+Work with your health care provider to find out what's best for you and to manage your weight throughout pregnancy.

-Start by considering these general guidelines for pregnancy weight gain and obesity:
+Start by considering these guidelines for pregnancy weight gain and obesity:

 - Single pregnancy.
-If you're obese and carrying one baby, the recommended weight gain is 11 to 20 pounds (about 5 to 9 kilograms).
+If you have a BMI of 30 or higher and are carrying one baby, the recommended weight gain is 11 to 20 pounds (about 5 to 9 kilograms).

 - Multiple pregnancy.
-If you're obese and carrying twins or multiples, the recommended weight gain is 25 to 42 pounds (about 11 to 19 kilograms).
+If you have a BMI of 30 or higher and are carrying twins or multiples, the recommended weight gain is 25 to 42 pounds (about 11 to 19 kilograms).

-Rather than recommending that you gain a specific amount of weight during pregnancy, your health care provider might encourage you to focus on avoiding excessive weight gain during pregnancy.
+Rather than recommending that you gain a specific amount of weight, your health care provider might encourage you to focus on avoiding excessive weight gain during pregnancy.

 Will I need specialized care during pregnancy?

-If you're obese, your health care provider will closely monitor your pregnancy.
-He or she might recommend:
+If you have a BMI of 30 or higher, your health care provider will closely monitor your pregnancy.
+Your provider might recommend:

 - Early testing for gestational diabetes.
 For women at average risk of gestational diabetes, a screening test called the glucose challenge test is often done between weeks 24 and 28 of pregnancy.
-If you're obese, your health care provider might recommend the screening test at your first prenatal visit.
-If your test results are normal, you'll likely repeat the screening test between weeks 24 and 28 of pregnancy.
-If the results are abnormal, you'll need further testing.
+If you have a BMI of 30 or higher, your health care provider might recommend the screening test at your first prenatal visit.
+If your test results show that your glucose levels are within the standard range, you'll likely repeat the screening test between weeks 24 and 28 of pregnancy.
+If the results show that your blood glucose levels are high, you'll need further testing.
 Your health care provider can advise you on blood sugar monitoring and control.

 - Changes to your fetal ultrasound.
 A standard fetal ultrasound is typically done between weeks 18 and 20 of pregnancy to evaluate a baby's anatomy.
-Because ultrasound waves don't easily penetrate abdominal fat tissue, however, obesity during pregnancy can interfere with the effectiveness of fetal ultrasound.
-You might need an experienced sonographer, a repeat exam or an ultrasound that uses more advanced equipment.
+But ultrasound waves don't easily penetrate abdominal fat tissue.
+This can interfere with the effectiveness of fetal ultrasound.
+Talk to your health care provider about the best approach for getting an accurate ultrasound.

 What steps can I take to promote a healthy pregnancy?

-You can limit the impact of obesity on your pregnancy and help ensure your health and your baby's health.
+You can limit the impact of having a high BMI on your health and your baby's health.
 For example:

 - Schedule a preconception appointment.
-If you're obese and you're considering getting pregnant, talk to your health care provider.
-He or she might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian or an obesity specialist — who can help you reach a healthy weight before pregnancy.
+If you have a BMI of 30 or higher and you're considering getting pregnant, talk to your health care provider.
+Your provider might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian — who can help you reach a healthy weight before you conceive.

 - Eat a healthy diet.
 Work with your health care provider or a registered dietitian to maintain a healthy diet and avoid excessive weight gain.
-Keep in mind that during pregnancy, you'll need more folic acid, calcium, iron and other essential nutrients.
-A daily prenatal vitamin can help fill any gaps.
-Consult your health care provider if you have special nutritional needs due to a health condition, such as diabetes.
+Keep in mind that during pregnancy, you'll need more folic acid, protein, calcium, iron and other essential nutrients.

 - Be physically active.
 Consult your health care provider about safe ways to stay physically active during your pregnancy, such as walking, swimming or doing low-impact aerobics.